What is amp-glow?

 The first step is to control the conditions.
 Glows are removed by subtracting a master dark frame from each of your light frames during the calibration process.
 The dark frame “models” the nature of the fixed pattern noise and glows of the camera.
 For this subtraction to be effective, you must make sure that your dark frames match the light frames in terms of exposure time & sensor temperature.
 You must also make sure that the dark frames are acquired at the same gain and offset settings as the light frames.
 This ensures that the pattern of the glows matches that in the lights identically.

 The next step is to properly subtract the glows out of the lights.
 You must first create a proper master dark frame.
 Acquire a number of individual dark frames at properly matching settings to the light frames you wish to calibrate.
 Usually 20-30 frames will do, however if you are stacking hundreds of thousands of frames, a cleaner master produced from as many as 50 or more dark frames may help.
 Once you have created a master dark frame, calibrate your lights.
-Unlike CCD cameras, to ensure you properly remove glows, you should only subtract just the master dark.
-Do not use a master bias.
-A master flat may still be used.

 Most importantly, make sure you disable any dark optimization feature of your calibration program.
 DSS, PI, and other programs have dark optimization features, and they are often enabled by default.
 Optimization will scale the master dark, which will usually result in a mismatch with the glows in the light frames.
 This can leave behind “remnant glow” as a small amount of slightly brighter pixels in the area where the glow was that eventually sum up to re-form the glow in the final integrated image.
 Alternatively it may leave behind “inverted glow” or “ghost glow”, which is a small amount of slightly darker pixels in the area where the glow was that eventually produce a dark, inverted version of the glow in the final integrated image.
 By disabling dark optimization or dark scaling in your calibration program, you will ensure that the master dark frame properly calibrates each light frame.